 Bacteria was another worry.
 To be fair when is this not a concern whether you are preparing raw chicken and meat for yourself, eating sashimi or sushi!

-The below image is an explanation of the dogs body and how it is designed to digest fresh raw foods:
+The below image is an explanation of the dog's body and how it is designed to digest fresh raw foods:

-Bacteria is also another reason that you need to make sure the produce you use is from a reputable supplier (butchers, farm shop etc.) and is handled in the correct way as if you were preparing food for yourself.
+Bacteria is also another reason that you need to make sure the product you use is from a reputable supplier (butchers, farm shop etc.) and is handled in the correct way as if you were preparing food for yourself.

-Our final thoughts on bacteria is, if we look at all of the food we eat, the bacteria and effects it could have we would probably never eat!
+Our final thoughts on bacteria are, if we look at all of the food we eat, the bacteria and effects it could have we would probably never eat!
 It is all about using our common sense and being careful with the produce and cleaning of areas/equipment we use for the food.
 Also to be aware of where our dog is eating their food – if you give them a raw meaty bone, make sure that they eat it in an area that you can clean afterwards.
-We also use dog friendly wipes to wipe Yianni’s mouth and paws when he has finished his bone, to make sure if there is any bacteria/food on his body it is cleaned away.
+We also use dog-friendly wipes to wipe Yianni’s mouth and paws when he has finished his bone, to make sure if there is any bacteria/food on his body it is cleaned away.

 Another concern we found for people was the lack of scientific research.
-We looked into research papers and found the instigators of them were processed food companies!
-Not an unbiased source to conduct the research!
+We looked into research papers and found the instigators of them were processed food companies.
+Not such an unbiased source to conduct the research!
 We tend to go by raw advocate experts and people that have been feeding their dog raw for years rather than research (unless the research is completely unarguable).

-We do like to add if your dog is dealing with any complex chronic disease e.g. end stage cancers, animals on antacids or high levels of immune-suppressive drug therapy, then we would recommend you get expert help prior to beginning the transition to a raw diet.
+We do like to add if your dog is dealing with any complex chronic disease e.g. end-stage cancers, animals on antacids or high levels of immune-suppressive drug therapy, then we would recommend you get expert help prior to beginning the transition to a raw diet.